rdugger0006/hello-world/README.md

 # hello-world
 This is my first github repo.
-Hello word, you beautiful bitch!
+Hello world, you beautiful bitch!